Lace Wedding Dresses

 Wedding pictures by Bumble and Brown

-Traditional wedding dress with guipure Lace and butterflies for Izzy: Izzy’s dress was created to be simple and flattering with pretty lace and butterfly detail.
+Traditional silk georgette and guipure lace wedding dress for Izzy: Izzy’s dress was created to be simple and flattering with pretty lace and butterfly detail.
 The square neckline and cap sleeves were modest and feminine.
 Lace applique highlighted Izzy’s waist and the lace up back gave a detail focus from the back.